wistoff/interaction-design/exercises/Exercise I: Restricted Relations.md

 Set a goal/narrative for your interaction: is this a minimal game (reaction, timing, pattern repetition, touch the truck), a light switch, a purely aesthetic object, a creature you interact with?

 Vary (some of) the following parameters:
-- the relation between action and light (on/off while pressed, switched by action, fade by action, brightness depending on touch, partially random behavior, fully random behavior, ...)
+- the relation between action and light (on/off while pressed, switched by action, fade by action, brightness depending on touch, partially random behavior, fully random behavior ...)
 - the timing of action and reaction (synchronous, delayed, mixed — e.g. switch on and timed fade)
 - what other parameters are there?